Thai Bangkaew Dog

-The Thai Bangkaew Dog (ไทยบางแก้ว) is an Asian dog breed.
+The Thai Bangkaew Dog (ไทยบางแก้ว) is a dog breed from Thailand.
 It is a medium-sized spitz-type dog.

 Appearance

 The Thai Bangkaew Dog is compactly built and square in profile.
 It is well proportioned, with a smooth gait.
 The double coat consists of a short undercoat, with longer guard hairs growing through it forming the outer coat.
 The coat is thicker and longer around the neck, chest, and back forming a lion-like ruff, which is more noticeable on male dogs than on female dogs.
 The plumed tail is carried with moderate upward curve over the back.
 The breed comes in white with shades of red, grey, brown, and black in a wide variety of patterns.
 There are some that have white coats.
+The eyes are brown and black in color and are of average-size with almond shape.
+The teeth contain a scissors bite.

 History

 Bangkaew is a village located in the Bang Rakam District, Phitsanulok Province in the central region of Thailand.
 In this district, near the Yom River, a Buddhist abbot's local black and white female dog was crossed with a now extinct wild dog, producing the first of the breed.
 Since 1957, selective breeding from their single litters produced today's breed.